 The decorated corridors of the Kinsey home, one of many pieces of real estate they have developed over the years, became a gallery of sorts of art, artifacts, historical documents, and relics from critical times in history that the family shared with visitors with great joy and enthusiasm.

-“They have been sharing collection with whoever came through their doors for years.
+“They have been sharing [their collection] with whoever came through their doors for years.
 Especially my friends,” says Khalil.
 “Their goal was always about sharing with young people and aiding in their journey of life and living and its possibility.”

 In 2005 the Los Angeles Times visited the Kinseys’ Pacific Palisades home to profile the family and showcase the architectural details of their Modernist cliffside property.
 In “These Walls Do Talk,” readers were taken on a guided tour of oil paintings, bronze busts, and Aboriginal abstracts produced by artists such Artis Lane, Ed Dwight, Tina Allen, and Colin Byrd and documents and ephemera depicting significant moments throughout time.
 As the Kinseys added pieces to their personal possessions, their home became the launching ground of the Kinsey African American Art & History Collection, a traveling exhibition considered to be one of the most comprehensive surveys of African American history and culture outside the Smithsonian Institution.
 To date, it has been experienced by more than 15 million people across the world, toured more than 30 US cities, and received three national awards.